DeSci · Data Infrastructure · Open Standards

 Placer vs. hardrock

-Placer gold is free-milling, already liberated by weathering and erosion.
-Hardrock gold is locked in host rock and requires crushing and milling before separation.
-MineFlowTrack field work focuses on placer concentrates from the American West.
+Placer gold is free-milling — already liberated by weathering and erosion, so no crushing required.
+Hardrock gold is locked inside rock and requires crushing and milling before separation.
+AssayChain’s field work focuses on placer concentrates from the American West.

 Recovery rate